blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

         ,@log_backup_freq = '00:05'
     GO
     ```
-6. Execute the following tSQL in the query window to generate a backup on-demand.
+7. Execute the following tSQL in the query window to generate a backup on-demand.
 You can also specify Log for \@type.

     ```sql
     EXEC msdb.managed_backup.sp_backup_on_demand
-    @database_name  = 'SmartHotel.Registration',
+    @database_name  = 'AdventureWorks',
     @type ='Database'
     ```

-7. To verify that your backups are working, go to the Azure portal, navigate to your **DRsite** resource group.
+8. To verify that your backups are working, go to the Azure portal, navigate to your **CloudShop2** resource group.
 Open the storage account you just created, select the **Blobs** tile, then the **backups** container.
 You should see your backups here.

 ## Exercise 2: Implement a Data Archive Strategy with SQL Server Stretch Database